cverluise/patentcity/docs/DE_ANNOTATION_GUIDELINES.md

 Do not include "*Deutsche Kl*" in the label.

-When two classifications are given (international and German) only label the German's (see examples 3 and 4)
+When two classifications are given (international and German) only label the German's.
+See examples 3 and 4.

-Do not label the description of the class (see example 1)
+Do not label the description of the class.
+See example 1.

-Label also the subclass (see example 4 and 5)
+Label also the subclass.
+See example 4 and 5.

 !!! example "Examples"